Gregorio Paz: War against the Peru-Bolivian Confederation

 In April 1837 he was sent to the governor of Buenos Aires, Juan Manuel de Rosas, by the governments of Tucumán, Catamarca, Salta and Jujuy, to arrange support for the External Relations Minister of the Argentina Confederation for the war against the Peru-Bolivian Confederacy.

 While in Buenos Aires talking to Rosas, the legislature promoted him to colonel major, equivalent to general.

 During the war he was the commander of a division of the Argentine army, of which the nominal commander was Alejandro Heredia, and occupied the town of Humahuaca.

 Argentine troops commanded in the indecisive Battle of Santa Bárbara on September 13, 1837.

 Moving to Orán, he led a campaign from there to Tarija, where he obtained from the military commander of that place, Ildefonso Cuellar, a ruling against General Andrés de Santa Cruz.
 He was supported in this campaign by commanders Virto Manuel and Manuel de la Barcena.

 In their victorious advance toward Tarija, he sent Virto to recover Iruya, but he was repulsed.

 On 18 June 1838 they encountered hit enemy outposts, but on the 21st began to withdraw, due to the failure in Iruya.

-His army was overtaken and defeated by General Braun in the Battle of Coyambuyo, or Battle of Montenegro, lost largely due to the defection of the infantry Puno.
+His army was overtaken and defeated by General Braun in the Battle of Coyambuyo, or Battle of Montenegro, lost largely due to the defection of his infantry.

 He had to give up all the territory he had won and return to Oran.

 On August 22, Heredia ordered the withdrawal of his army, leaving continuation of the war to the forces of Chile, which eventually defeated Santa Cruz.

 On 12 November of that year, Governor Heredia, "Protector of the North", was killed by an officer of his army.

 In Buenos Aires

 Heredia's death caused a stir in all the provinces of northern Argentina, and supporters of the deceased were removed from their governorships.

-The new governor of Tucuman, Barnabas Piedrabuena, expelled Paz from his province, and he settled in Buenos Aires in December of that year.
+The new governor of Tucuman, Bernabé Piedrabuena, expelled Paz from his province, and he settled in Buenos Aires in December of that year.

 He dedicated himself to denouncing the progressives of the Unity Party in the province, but for the moment Rosas took no action and joined his army.

 In 1840 he was appointed commander of the southern section of the city of Buenos Aires, to deal with the invasion of Juan Lavalle.

 He spent the following years in the obscurity of diverse administrative positions in the Buenos Aires army.